-As you’ll see from the freelance statistics listed in this text, escaping the corporate 9–5 world has quickly become the new trend in business.
+As you’ll see from the freelance statistics listed in this article, escaping the corporate nine to five world has become the new business trend.
 Why do so many people choose to become freelancers?

 In addition to the benefit of working from anywhere you please, freelancing provides the unique opportunity to choose your own clients, projects, and work hours.
 Statistics show that freelancers are happier and more productive, and they can even earn more than their peers in traditional jobs.
 Here’s our list of 30 statistics showing the benefits, and setbacks, of freelancing:

 - A third of the US workforce has done freelance work at some point in their career.

 - 61% of freelancers went into this type of work by choice.

 - Around 50% of freelancers are highly skilled.

 - Freelancing contributed $1.2 trillion to the US economy in 2020.

 - While they’re more likely to earn more, male freelancers are also more likely to be tricked by clients.

 - Web designers, SEO specialists, and sales representatives are the top three most in-demand jobs in 2021.